OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 This is a hot fix version that contains a bug fix:

-- Fixed an issue in Teams Toolkit CLI where an environment is unexpectedly shared between Teams Toolkit CLI and Teams Toolkit for Visual Studio Code.
+- Fixed an issue in Teams Toolkit CLI where an environment variable is unexpectedly shared between Teams Toolkit CLI and Teams Toolkit for Visual Studio Code.

 ### November 14, 2023